About

 oc project pagerduty-operator

-oc apply -f ~/Downloads/<userid>-secret.yml -n pagerduty-operator
+oc apply -f ~/Downloads/${USER_ID}-secret.yml -n pagerduty-operator

-Create a copy of manifests/05-operator.yaml and modify it use your image from quay.io
+and modify it to use your image

 ...